 November is Transgender Awareness Month.
 This is a time to celebrate and support the trans community, as well as promote education about what it really means to be transgender.
 Here at Bookish, we believe books are vital to that education.
 We’ve rounded up 21 titles that feature incredible transgender characters and authors for readers of all ages.
 This is an incomplete and ever-growing list of titles.
 Here we have newer releases, to better highlight books that readers may have not yet come across.
 It’s a place to start, and we encourage our readers to explore books beyond this list and let us know in the comments or on social media which ones resonate with them.

 Michael Hall tells the story of a crayon who is having an identity crisis.
 His label says red, but everything he tries to draw comes out blue!
 The other crayons insist that Red try harder, apply himself more, and really focus on being red.
 It isn’t until someone asks Red to draw a blue ocean, that Red realizes what he truly is: a blue crayon in a red wrapper.
 Red, who had been downtrodden after failed attempts to create red images, is now joyous!
 He draws blue jeans, a blue whale, and blue birds.
 His new identity is accepted by the other crayons, though a few try to claim they knew it all along.
 This is one of our editor’s favorite children’s books.
-It’s a wonderful story about being true to who you are that any child can relate to, but it’s particularly poignant for a reader who feels as though they too have been labeled incorrectly.
+The inspiration came from Hall’s own experiences with dyslexia, but the narrative has also been widely embraced by the trans community.
+It’s a wonderful story about being true to who you are that any child can relate to, and it’s particularly poignant for a reader who feels as though they too have been labeled incorrectly.

 Errol and his teddy bear are best friends.
 They ride bikes, play in the park, have tea parties, and more.
 Every day is a new adventure… until Errol realizes that his friend is quite sad.
 This bear’s fluffy heart is burdened with a secret: Her name is Tilly, not Thomas.
 She confesses that she was afraid to tell Errol.
 What if he didn’t want to be friends anymore?
 Errol assures her that their friendship is more important to him than anything else, including whether she’s a girl or boy teddy bear.
 Of course he accepts her for being who she is!
 Tilly happily removes her bowtie and places it atop her head, and Errol races to call their friend Ava so they can go to the park and play.
 This picture book, inspired by author Jessica Walton’s father’s transition from male to female, acknowledges the very real fear in coming to loved ones with a secret that they may not accept.
 It also shows readers that true friends want you to be happy and will love you no matter what.